zfz1120/LearningNotes/Robotics/Modern Robotics Mechanics planning control/docs/机器人学之刚体运动算法（C语言）.md

 }

 /**
-*@brief Description:Builds the homogeneous transformation matrix T corresponding to a rotation matrix R in SO(3) and a position vector p in R3.
+*@brief					Description:Builds the homogeneous transformation matrix T corresponding to a rotation
+*						matrix R in SO(3) and a position vector p in R3.
 *@param[in]		R		a rotation matrix R in SO(3).
 *@param[in]		p		a position vector p in R3.
 *@param[out]	T		the homogeneous transformation matrix T.
+*@return		No return value.
 *@note:
 *@waring:
 */